yuliangzhong/MPC_project/readme.md

-MPC project
+# MPC project

-1. run install_mpt.m (already done)
+## Introduction
-2. model and discretize it (T1-4) "compute_controller_base_parameters.m"
+In this Model Predictive Control (MPC) project, we implement a variety of controllers for temperature regulation of a vaccination center.

-3. simulate open-loop system without control (T5) "run_simulations.m"
+More details, check "instructions.pdf".

-4. implement unconstrained infinite horizon LQR controller (T6) "controller_lqr.m"
+## Tasks

-5. tune Q by random sampling (T6) "heuristic_LQR_tuning.m"
+1. Build a model and discretize it.
+Simulate it without any controller.
-6. simulate LQR (T6)  "run_simulations.m"
+2. Unconstrained LQR controller for LTI systems.
-7. simulate LQR (T7-8) "run_simulations.m"
+3. Compute initial constraints for x(0)_LQR.
-8. computeXLQR
+4. Basic MPC implementation.
-9. run_sim
+5. MPC with theoretical closed loop guarantees (feasibility and stability) (zero terminal; terminate in LQR feasible set).
-10. ctr_mpc_1
+6. Soft constraint MPC.